slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page equipmentStatusIDs | int | Equipment Status ID is one of the unique identifier for this equipment status record equipmentStatus | string | Equipment Status is one of the identifier for the status of the equipment
+PageSize | int | The number of results per page equipmentStatusIds | int | Equipment Status ID is one of the unique identifier for this equipment status record equipmentStatus | string | Equipment Status is one of the identifier for the status of the equipment

 ### 7. Equipment Attribute Table

 All data from the Equipment Attribute table will be returned from the endpoint below.
-You can optionally fetch specific data by including the facility attribute ids, facility names, emission type ids, facility type ids, unit ids, equipment ids, last modified start date and last modified end date.
+You can optionally fetch specific data by including the facility attribute Ids, facility names, emission type Ids, facility type Ids, unit Ids, equipment Ids, last modified start date and last modified end date.
 The facility attribute endpoint supports pagination.

 > Example Request